 Terms of Use, Conditions

-Product Development, including user-centered design and compliance with applicable regulations
+Product Development, including risk management, user-centered design, compliance with applicable regulations, functions (product description), reliability, performance, scalability, safety, compatibility, and portability.

 Out of Scope

 “Professional” apps that may run on consumer devices, but are intended for healthcare workers, e.g., clinical decision support aids, which are not consumer-focused.